JamBrain/DairyBox/README.md

 # Setup Part 1: DairyBox
 Clone the **DairyBox** repo.

-**NOTE**: On some systems, vagrant will have issues with paths including space so if you will probably want to place it where the path is simple.
+**NOTE**: On some systems, vagrant will have issues with paths including space.
+You will probably want to place dairybox somewhere with a simple path.
 On windows (in git bash) it could be in `/c/web/`.

 **EXAMPLE:**